AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/push-debug-view.md

 ##### Rich Media

-The "Rich Media" pane allows you to add extra media to your message like an image, video, or GIF.
+The `Rich Media` pane allows you to add extra media to your message like an image, video, or GIF.
 The app developer must add code to the app to enable this feature.

 ![Rich Pane](./assets/push-debug-view/rich-pane.png)

 ##### Buttons

-The "Buttons" pane allows you to add extra buttons to the push notification.
+The `Buttons` pane allows you to add extra buttons to the push notification.
 Each button can open the app, open a deeplink into the app, or open a webpage.

 The app developer must add code to the app to enable this feature.